 Generally speaking, you are best served by liquidating non-exempt assets and using whatever cash you have available to pay down exempt assets.
 This is legal as long as the money is used for reasonable living expenses like mortgage, food, transportation or utilities.

-For example, if you own stocks that are not part of your exempt retirement plan, you could sell the stocks and apply the money to your mortgage.
+- If you own stocks that are not part of your exempt retirement plan, you could sell them and apply the money to your mortgage.

-You might also own an expensive car that has significant equity and could be sold for a significant sum.
-That’s OK, as long as the money is used to purchase a less expensive car and what’s left over is applied to other living expenses.
+- Sell an expensive car you own that has significant equity.
+It’s OK to do this if the money is used to purchase a less expensive car and what’s left over is applied to other living expenses.

-You might consider moving your savings and checking accounts to a different bank.
-When you have a savings or checking account in the same bank as your car loan or credit card, the bank can use the money in your account to pay down the balance owed on the date you filed bankruptcy.
+- Move your savings and checking accounts to a different bank.
+If either account is at the same bank as your car loan or credit card, the bank can use the money to pay down the balance owed on the date you filed bankruptcy.

-There is a very fine line in doing this and it is important that you understand not to cross it.
+Be careful not to cross the line to conceal assets.
 Fraud, theft and lies are not tolerated well in bankruptcy proceedings.
 Creditors can ask a judge not to discharge a debt – or even all the debts – if the creditor believes there was abuse involved with it.

-In case you’re wondering if you crossed the line when trying to protect assets before filing for bankruptcy, here are a few examples … or warnings!
+Preparing to file for bankruptcy isn’t easy.
+If you’re wondering if you’ve crossed the line when trying to protect assets before filing for bankruptcy, here are a few examples … or warnings!

-The first is choosing who to repay and who not to repay.
+- Choosing who to repay and who not to repay.
 If you intend to use money or property to settle some debts before filing for bankruptcy, you should treat all creditors equally.
-If you show a clear preference in who you paid before filing, the bankruptcy trustee could come back later and take back all or part of the money.
+If you show a clear preference in who you paid before filing, the bankruptcy trustee could come back and take back all or part of the money.

-For example, paying your brother back for a personal loan he made to you, but refusing to make an installment payment on a car or credit card payment is considered wrong.
-This is known as an “avoidable preference” and may end up being nullified by a bankruptcy trustee.
+- Paying your brother back for a personal loan he made to you, but refusing to make an installment payment on a car or credit card payment is an “avoidable preference” and may end up being nullified by a bankruptcy trustee.

-The same is true for people who try to “give” their assets to friends or relatives before filing for bankruptcy.
-It is fraud to give the keys to your paid off car to your nephew or a gold, diamond ring to your daughter or give your best friend a 50% discount on a lake house.
+- Don’t “give” your assets to friends or relatives before filing for bankruptcy.
+It is fraud to give the keys to your paid off car to your nephew, or to give a gold, diamond ring to your daughter or give your best friend a 50% discount on a lake house.